 Just.
 Like.
 You.

-You, who wept over Jerusalem – Your children who rejected and refused Your love.
+You who wept over Jerusalem, your beloved children, who rejected and refused Your divine love.

 You get it.

 You understand far more than we could ever realize.
 You have also tasted the bitter tears of disappointment, betrayal, sadness, and loss.
-Please dry each one from these mother’s eyes.
-Rock them gently against Your chest.
-Press Your cheek against theirs.
+Please dry each one from this mother’s eyes.
+Rock her gently against Your chest.
+Press Your cheek against hers.
 Come in close.

-Welcome these grieving, brokenhearted moms as they climb on Your lap.
-Sing gentle lullabies over them to sooth, restore, and repair.
+Welcome this grieving, brokenhearted mom as she climbs on Your lap.
+Sing gentle lullabies over her to sooth, restore, and repair.

 In the name of Jehovah Rophe, the Lord our Healer.
 Amen.